danielvartan/prettycheck/README.md

 Become an `prettycheck` supporter!

 Click [here](https://github.com/sponsors/danielvartan) to make a donation.
-Please indicate the `actverse` package in your donation message.
+Please indicate the `prettycheck` package in your donation message.